 Europe's digital dependence has become a threat, De Wever warns

-Belgian prime minister Bart De Wever called on Europe to act urgently on technological autonomy and a stronger innovation policy on Wednesday.
-"Our digital dependence has become a threat," he said during a speech at the Wintercircus in Ghent on technology and innovation.
+Belgian prime minister Bart De Wever has called on Europe to act urgently on technological autonomy and a stronger innovation policy.
+"Our digital dependence has become a threat," he said during a speech in Ghent on technology and innovation on Wednesday.

 De Wever's speech concerned Europe's reliance on foreign technology, as much of European data is managed by major American tech firms.
 "We have actually become tenants in someone else's digital house.
 Our digital dependence has become a threat.
 Economically, but also politically," he said.

-The prime minister called for greater "digital sovereignty," emphasizing that this does not mean isolating Europe, but rather strengthening its position in key technological value chains.
+The prime minister called for greater "digital sovereignty", emphasising that this does not mean isolating Europe but rather strengthening its position in key technological value chains.
 "We don't necessarily have to be the biggest or the best, but we do have to become indispensable in global value chains," he said.

 Growing means relocating